 “Work hard, play hard” sums up the life of many a twentysomething as they try to juggle work, a social life and family demands.
-And with all that going on, it's hardly surprising that exercise tends to take a back seat.
-We asked some of the best fitness specialists around for their advice on how to keep motivated and focused at this super-busy stage.
+With all that going on, it's hardly surprising that exercise tends to take a back seat.
+We asked some of the best fitness experts around for their advice on how to keep motivated and focused at this super-busy stage.

 "Men’s testosterone levels are at their peak now and their bodies are also in a good position to create muscle.
-It is important for men to capitalise on these advantages," says James Osborn, Head of Personal Training at Freedom2Train (www.freedom2train.com).
+It is important for men to capitalise on these advantages," says fitness expert James Osborn.
 “What’s done now will be a good investment for the future.
 As their basal metabolic rate decreases, they'll have a higher percentage of body fat and it'll become harder for them to lose weight."

 Women tend to lose interest in fitness in their twenties and so to keep motivated, exercise needs to be stimulating.
 The primary aim according to Lee Mullins, Founder of the Workshop Gymnasium is to combine cardio with exercises aimed at creating a stable body, improving posture and creating lean muscle in order to look long, trim and toned.